murchr/recovery_app_demo/README.md

 - As a user, I want to be able to see how many minutes of exercise have been done on DailyLog
 - As a user, I want to be able to view all ExerciseEntries in a DailyLog
 - As a user, I want to be able to remove a specific ExerciseEntry by entryId from DailyLog

+## Phase 2: User Stories

+- As a user, I want to be able to be able to load an instance of DailyLogMap from a file
+- As a user, I want to be able to add DailyLog entries from a file to runtime DailyLogMap
+- As a user, I want to be able to save my DailyLogMap to a file.